NHilder/xlr/cran-comments.md

 ## Resubmission
+This the second resubmission.
+In this version I have:

+* Changed the title so that `excel` is now lower case.

+## Resubmission
 This is a resubmission.
 In this version I have:

 * Changed the title and description so that `Excel` is in single quotes.
 Note, this